lindabarba/WDI-LB-Work/Week10/d1/01-intro-to-spas-and-react.md

 ### Review - What is a Single-Page App?

-We've talk about them quite a bit - **what are they?**
+We've talk about them quite a bit - **what are they? - they avoid full-page refresh**

 <img src="https://i.imgur.com/m01TbLF.png">

-In a traditional app, if we clicked a link, submitted a form, or typed in the address bar, **what happened?**
+In a traditional app, if we clicked a link, submitted a form, or typed in the address bar, **what happened? a req will go to server, server processes, redirects or renders view to browser**

 In a SPA, we still want to be able to access different views by clicking links, submitting forms, etc., however, we want the UI to change without the currently displayed HTML page going away and being replaced with a new one (known as a full-page refresh).